kavod/TvShowWatch-2/README.md

 * Download source (from [releases] or with git clone)
 * Enter directory
 * Type `make install` in order to download and install Dependencies
-* Type `python tvShowWatch start` in order to launch web server and background process
+* Type `python tvShowWatch.py start` in order to launch web server and background process
 * Go to `http://localhost:1205` to populate your configuration data
 * In order to stop TvShowWatch-2, just type `python tvShowWatch stop`